saint11/DeadWeight/source/dungeon/dungeon_level_1.md

 - There is a grate to the west, where you can see the [secret entrance](#secret-entrance)'s stairs.
 The grate is old and can be broken.
 - Behind the vines on the wall there's a passage to the [pit](#sacrifice-pit).
 - If the players saw the *red tiles and spikes* in the [machine room](machine-room) describe that a couple of floor tiles are red. *[Those are spike traps]* stepping on those will cause 3 wounds.
+- The left walls have illustrations of many coffins with corpses, some of the coffins have the dead rising and walking.
+Villagers are crying next to those as some of the dead kill some of the living.
+- The right walls have all coffins empty and red circles on top of them, the villagers are happy.

 ## 9 Secret Entrance
 There's a small mausoleum near the tomb entrance, in the middle of it there's a stone coffin.
 There's no corpse inside the coffing, though, removing the lid shows a set of stairs, down to the main tomb.